How to Protect Your "Leave Out" With Hair Extensions & Wigs

 1. Leave Less Hair Out

-A great way to protect your Leave-out is to minimize the amount of hair that is left out of your installation.
-Ask your stylist to place your braids closer together for a fuller installation, and a smaller part.
+A great way to protect your leave-out is to minimize the amount of hair left out of your install.
+If possible, ask your stylist to place your braids closer together for a fuller install and a smaller part.
+The less hair you leave out meanse less maintenance for your sew-in and your hair in the long run.

 Side part vs. Middle part